darkleem/xamarin-forms-samples/Weather/readme.md

 WeatherApp is an example that accompanies [Learn app-building basics with Xamarin.Forms in Visual Studio](https://msdn.microsoft.com/library/mt679501.aspx) (MSDN Library).

 It consists of a PCL that contains all the UI and business logic.
-The platform-specific projects for Android, iOS, and Windows are the minimal app stubs.
+The platform-specific projects for Android, iOS, Windows, and Tizen are the minimal app stubs.

 ![screenshot](Screenshots/WeatherApp-All-sml.png)